BlueSquare23/web-lgsm/docs/how_to_enable_auto_updates.md

 # How to Enable Automatic Updates

-You can enable automatic updates for this project by adding a cronjob like the one below to your users crontab.
+Create a new root crontab entry like the one below to enable auto updates for this project.

 Will run at 02:30 AM on Sundays.

 ```
-2 30 * * 0  /path/to/web-lgsm/web-lgsm.py --auto
+30 2 * * 0  /opt/web-lgsm/bin/update.py --quiet --auto
 ```

-Be sure to replace `/path/to/web-lgsm/` with the path to your web-lgsm installation.
+The update mechanism needs to run as root in order install apt packages and setup other system level components non-interactively.

 ## More Info on Using Cron on Linux

 [Cronjobs in Linux - FreeCodeCamp](https://www.freecodecamp.org/news/cron-jobs-in-linux/)

 [Linux, Unix, macOS Cron Jobs - Engineer Man](https://www.youtube.com/watch?v=QEdHAwHfGPc)